gregorio-nic/computational-intelligence/report.md

 Finally, I cut the depth of the tree to 2 so I'm evaluating the states only two moves ahead of the current move, obiously if in the meantime some branches haven't reached a winning state.

 ### Results:
-Overall, I got a winning rate over the RandomPlayer() of nearly 97% by playing 50% of the times as firstPlayer and 50% as second on 1000 games.
+Overall, I got a winning rate over the RandomPlayer() of nearly 97% by playing 50% of the times as first and 50% as second on 1000 games.

 ### Code:
 #### main.py